abastian/aba-cache/README.md

 }
 ```

-NB
-If you have difficulty when running cargo build with error something like "[failed to authenticate when downloading repository](https://github.com/rust-lang/cargo/issues/3381)", do following:
+**NB:** If you have difficulty when running cargo build with error something like "[failed to authenticate when downloading repository](https://github.com/rust-lang/cargo/issues/3381)", do following:

 - add these lines to ~/.gitconfig